 Early people thought they could influence the weather by mimicking the sound of rain.
-Using hollow cacti set with pins and filled with seed, drought-weary farmers summoned rain tipping their “rain sticks” back and forth.
+Using hollow cacti set with pins and filled with seed, drought-weary farmers summoned rain by tipping their “rain sticks” back and forth.
 The seeds inside the rain stick sounded like a gentle shower of water falling to the ground.
-Making your own rain-stick is a fun crafts project and a great opportunity to think about a gardener’s influence.
+Making your own rain stick is a fun craft project and a great opportunity to teach kids about a gardener’s influence on their plants!
 Gardeners loosen and improve the soil when they dig and add compost.
 When it doesn’t rain, gardeners bring water to their plants with hoses or watering cans.
 When it’s cold, gardeners lay row covers to protect tender seedlings.
 Gardeners can also accidentally harm their gardens when they add too much fertilizer or ignore signs of stress.
 Influence can go either way.

 What you need:

 • One 11” x 6” piece of blank paper